-Although Windows 10 commands 47 percent of the Windows PC market worldwide and continues to show steady growth, Windows 7 is reaching its end of life but still remains a fan-favorite, falling into second place with a 39 percent market share.
-And while Windows 10 is a more secure modern platform.
-You can have the best of both worlds though, as there are methods of keeping the Windows 7 aesthetics without sacrificing all the benefits provided by Microsoft’s latest platform.
+Although Windows 10 commands 52 percent of the Windows PC market worldwide and continues to show steady growth, Windows 7 is reaching its end of life but still remains a fan-favorite, falling into second place with a 35 percent market share.
+While Windows 10 is a more secure modern platform.
+You can have the best of both worlds though, as there are methods of keeping the Windows 7 aesthetics without sacrificing all the benefits provided by the latest version of Windows.

 Change the Start Menu

 Step 1: For starters, Classic Shell comes highly recommended and serves as a good starting point.
 With this free tool, you can modify the Windows 10 Start Menu to resemble the version provided in Windows 7.
 Once installed, you’ll see six entries on your Start Menu listed under Classic Shell.
 Here you will want to choose Classic Start Menu Settings.